 4. Snow Capped Mountains for Miles in Northern Norway

 Later on in the day during our Tromso boat ride, as the sun began to sink further towards the horizon, we saw the scene below.
-The water was even calmer than earlier in the day and sky more colorful.
+The water was even calmer than earlier in the day and sky was more colorful.
 There’s such peace in this image.

 You see perspectives you just can’t capture from the shore when you sail with Polar Adventures.
 It was a unique winter season opportunity – and we hope the images we captured inspire you to book an outing with them too!